r29taheri/invoice-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.

 ## Before run
-For run project you need to install `node and Angular CLI`
+For the run project, you need to install `NodeJS and Angular CLI`

 ## Development server